How To Optimise Your Conversions:

 Step 6: Voice Of The Customer Feedback.

 People come to a website with a task in mind and so you should aim to use these tools to discover more about what they are trying to achieve, whether they completed their objective in full and what barriers they hit during their user journey.
-This should help you generate ideas for improvements and may support your earlier heuristic analysis.
+This should help you generate ideas for conversion rate optimisation and may support your earlier heuristic analysis.

 Exit and abandonment surveys:

 Carrying on with the theme of capturing feedback in the moment of the experience, exit and abandonment surveys are also powerful ways of gathering insights about a specific event.
 Whether they are about close their browser or have abandoned their basket invaluable insights may be gleaned from engaging them with a feedback form at this critical moment in the user journey.

 The great thing about a live chat facility is that it can allow you to respond to visitors in real-time and so can have an immediate impact on the success of your conversion rate optimisation programme.
 You can also use it to gather voice of the customer feedback.
 This could be as simple as asking your chat hosts about what visitors have most problems with or use it to specifically engage in qualitative research.

 Give your chat hosts a few simple open ended questions to ask visitors on certain pages or processes and see what they come back with.
 You will be surprised how keen visitors can be to give feedback to someone who is keen to listen.